gumaerc-testorg/wgs.700-spring-2017/content/pages/syllabus/exercise-to-prepare.md

     In Class 3, we will review these inquiries with a view to your inquiring further over the next week and preparing focused presentations for Week 4.
 Feedback from the instructors on this exercise should help in focusing your inquiries and preparing your presentations.

-2. Work in progress presentation on [Project 2]({{< baseurl >}}/pages/project-2) as described by Taylor and Szeiter: "When you prepare to give a presentation, when you hear yourselves deliver your presentations, and when you get feedback, it usually leads to self-clarification of the Overall Argument underlying your research and the eventual written reports.
+2. Work in progress presentation on {{< resource_link 61a72732-2135-95b0-b56f-badd63e12490 "Project 2" >}} as described by Taylor and Szeiter: "When you prepare to give a presentation, when you hear yourselves deliver your presentations, and when you get feedback, it usually leads to self-clarification of the Overall Argument underlying your research and the eventual written reports.
 This, in turn, influences your priorities (see Research Design) for the time remaining."

 3. Situational Map